- Sex trafficking of children is a global and growing issue.

 - Police report that vicious pimp circuits and organized crime rings exist that force children and teenagers into sexual exploitation.

 - Police are successfully uncovering and prosecuting the perpetrators of this crime.
-However, one California Assistant District Attorney said, “We just never thought to ask ourselves the question – what are we were going to do with the children we recover?
+However, one California Assistant District Attorney said, “We just never thought to ask ourselves the question – what are we going to do with the children we recover?
 In our experience, most of them do not have a safe, loving home to return to.”

 - “The greatest factor in promoting child sex trafficking and child sexual exploitation is the demand for younger and younger victims.
 Most women in prostitution are trafficked into the sex industry as children.
 Worldwide, the average age of entrance into prostitution is 13.”
 (1)